Eye-Tracking Assistive Technology - Communicate with the world using the power of your eyes -

-Nancy Cleveland is a nurse who has spent 30 years traveling around the world introducing people with severe disabilities to Eyegaze technology.
+Nancy Cleveland is a nurse who has spent 30 years introducing people with severe disabilities to Eyegaze technology.
 Thanks to this technology they’re doing some amazing things with their lives.
 Hear the inspiring stories of what can be accomplished when all you’ve got is the use of your eyes.

 With the Eyegaze Edge system a user can:

 - Control infrared devices such as televisions and stereos

 - Wirelessly control their own PC or Mac, using the Computer Access program’s on-screen keyboard and mouse

 - Organise photos and home movies and view them

 - Watch YouTube videos

 - Use a word processor

 How it works

 A specialised video camera mounted below the Eyegaze Edge screen observes one of the user’s eyes.
 Sophisticated image processing software in the system analyses the camera’s images 60 times each second and determines where the user is looking on the screen.
 Nothing is attached to the user’s head or body.